li-shangru/WikipediaDarkTheme/README.md

 * An install page should pop up automatically.

+## Settings

+To open the Settings modal:

-* Click the `Enable Dark Theme` option in the top right corner while browsing any Wiki pages.
+* Click the `Settings` option in the top right corner while browsing any Wiki pages.

+Within, you can choose how Wikipedia pages look to you.

+Select a single light or dark theme, or sync with your system and automatically switch between light and dark themes.

+Moreover, you can choose your own link color and contrast value.

+Try to adjust these values and find the Wikipedia theme that looks best for you.

+If you change your mind, you can always go back to default settings by clicking the `Restore defaults` button.

 ## Supported Pages